Goals Above Replacement (GAR)

 Hockey Alchemy's GAR model combines counting-stats components (EVO, EVD, PPO, SHD, Penalties) with a Regularized Adjusted Plus-Minus (RAPM) overlay that isolates individual contributions from teammate and opponent effects.
 Each component is calibrated so the league-wide sum of GAR correlates strongly with actual goal differentials and standings points.

 A replacement-level player is defined as the caliber of skater a team could acquire for minimal cost -- typically a waiver pickup or AHL call-up.
-The replacement baseline is set at roughly the 15th-20th percentile of NHL regulars.
-Elite skaters typically accumulate 15-25 GAR over a full season, while average NHLers sit around 3-8 GAR.
+Because that baseline is set from what freely available talent actually produces, and not from league average, a substantial minority of NHL regulars finish below it: across the RAPM era roughly a quarter to a third of qualified skater seasons end with negative GAR.

 Formula

-GAR = EVO + EVD + PPO + SHD + Penalties
+GAR = EVO + EVD + PPO + SHD + Finishing + Penalties (drawn + taken)

 Components